IIYAMA12/wafs/README.md

 ## Voor en nadelen single-page applicatie (SPA)

-### Voordelen
+### Advantages
-* Een single-page is heel snel.
-Na het downloaden van alle website code (HTML, CSS, Javascript), hoeft alleen de data/content heen en weer.
+* A single-page is very fast.
+After downloading all website code (HTML, CSS, JavaScript), only the NEW required data/content to be downloaded and send.
-* De server hoeft niet meer de pagina te renderen, na dat deze gedownload is.
-Dat doet clientside nu.
-Jorik: `Wat waarschijnlijk inhoud dat er minder serverbelasting is op dat gebied.`
+* The server doesn’t have to prepare the page, before the page is send to the client.
+This will be done by the client.
+Jorik: “That probably means less server cpu usage.”
-* Makkelijker te debuggen.
-Alle data is clientside, hierdoor kan je makkelijk data vergelijken met de elementen op het scherm.
-(Jorik: `Er hoeft dus minder gekeken te worden naar sessies op serverside.`)
+* Easier to debug.
+All data is clientside, which means that you can compare the data as well as access the data.
-* Deze applicatie slaat alles op in het geheugen van de client, dat de mogelijkheid bied om na de download de website offline te laten werken.
+* The application saves everything in the memory of the client, that makes it possible to use the site offline after downloading it.

-### Nadelen
+### Disadvantages
-* Het is moeilijk om deze voor de zoekmachine te optimaliseren.
-De zoekmachine van Google indexeert elke beschikbare pagina op het web.
-Maar zal moeite hebben met AJAX (Asynchronous Javascript en XML), omdat Google niet standaard weet wanneer de website geladen is en of het überhaupt dit zou kunnen downloaden/lezen.
+* It is harder to optimise for search engines.
+The search engine from Google will index every page on the web.
+But this will be hard with AJAX (Asynchronous Javascript en XML), because Google doesn’t know when the page has been loaded.
-* Bij het downloaden van de pagina wordt gelijk de hele website met frameworks gedownload.
-Dit is een relatieve grote download in vergelijking met maar één pagina te downloaden.
+* The first time the page will be downloaded, the whole framework is downloaded with it.
+This is a relative large download in compare of downloading a single page.
-* Javascript is ten alle tijden benodigd.
-Mocht deze uitstaan dan kan de website niet geladen worden op de juiste wijzen.
+* Javascript is always required, as almost nothing will work without it.
-* De applicatie is minder veilig.
-Omdat er veel data via voornamelijk AJAX gecommuniceerd wordt tussen client en server.
-Je moet dus meer ingangen dichtmaken.
-(In het gevonden artikel wordt ook het volgende gezegd: “it enables attackers to inject client-side scripts into web application by other users”.
-Hoe dit zou gebeuren wordt niet duidelijk uitgelegd.)
+* The application is less secure, because a lot of communication has to be done with AJAX.
+Which means that there are a lot of ways in and out that you have to protect.
+In the article they even talk about code injections on clients: “it enables attackers to inject client-side scripts into web application by other users”.)
-* Gevoeliger voor geheugen lekken van Javascript.
+* It is more vulnerable for memory leaks.

-## Voor en nadelen multiple-page applicatie
+### Advantages and disadvantages multiple-page application

-### Voordelen
+### Advantages
-* Je houdt beter overzicht over de website.
+* Better overview of the website
-* Goed en makkelijk voor zoekmachines om te doorgronden.
+* Easier for search engines to analyse.

-### Nadelen
+### Disadvantages
-* Frontend en backend zijn sterk van elkaar afhankelijk.
+* Frontend and backend do require each other to operate.
-* Het uitvoeren van de website wordt complexer omdat de bouwer het framework clientside of serverside moet gaan gebruiken.
-Het kan daarom langer duren voordat de website klaar is.
+* Building of the website becomes more complex because the programmer has to use the framework client side or server side.
+Because of that it can last longer before the website is finished.

 [Bron: Single-page vs multiple-page application](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58)